fariborz89/oneifm/README.md

  prevent problems of recursive functions.

 ## Future works
--We can improve the code buy creating a map of the solution for subtrees just for the rooms that are in input not all the smaller rooms.
+- We can improve the code buy creating a map of the solution for subtrees just for the rooms that are in input not all the smaller rooms.
+- This service can not handle concurrent requests, becasue the two maps ```mapOfMinOverCapacity``` and ```tempMapOfMinOverCapacity``` that defined in the class and it has the problem of race condition.
+We can solve this problem by taking these maps into the functions.